Keep your bike rollin’.

 - Replace cassette/freewheel when worn, or when the chain starts to jump (you’ll know when…).

 - If riding in wet conditions often, consider installing fenders.
 Fenders prevent dirty water from being splashed up onto your bike, particularly into the headset, seat post, and bottom-bracket area (not to mention your clothes).
+Do know that fenders tend to rattle at least a little bit.

 - After any crash/drop, check your bike for damage, such as cracks, dents, or bends.